-A tour won’t only be about Lindt but also other Swiss chocolate makers.
+A tour won’t only be about Lindt but also about other Swiss chocolate makers.
 However, a giant Lindt chocolate fountain shall welcome you as you enter the venue.

 Entry is 15 EUR, but with all the free chocolates you can eat inside and all the knowledge you can earn, it’s worth it!
-Everything from the chocolate ingredients to history and the manufacturing process – all be covered during the tour.
+Everything from the chocolate ingredients to their history and the manufacturing process – all be covered during the tour.

 Reason 12.
 Family Fun at Zurich’s Zoo

 Previously we discussed chocolates which I think kids will love so much when visiting Zurich.
 Another attraction in Zurich to fascinate your little ones is the Zurich Zoo.
 It is a reason to visit Zurich, especially if you are traveling with your kids!